juanlittledevil/juce-cmake-template/scripts/README.md

 ---

-## Migration notes (TurnTabby → Template)
+## Migration notes (ported scripts → Template)

-These scripts were ported from a project named TurnTabby and have been adapted to be template-generic.
+These scripts were ported from an example project and adapted to be template-generic.
 Suggested next steps (handled in separate, small PRs):

-1. Merge `run-all-tests.sh` behaviour into `run-tests.sh --all` and remove `run-all-tests.sh`.
+1. `run-all-tests.sh` behavior has been merged into `run-tests.sh --all` and the legacy script removed.
 2. Generalize `run.sh` `build-artifact` detection using project-derived names rather than fixed application names.
 3. Make `clean.sh` conservative and local-only by default while allowing opt-in for broader cleanup.